12 Popular Types of Websites You Can Create

 Here are twelve of the most popular types of websites you’ll see around the web.
 While there’s some overlap between the different categories, in general each type of website has certain goals to achieve and its own set of best practices.
 Which one will your website be?

-If you’re setting up a website for your business and plan to sell your products through the site, then this is the type of website you need to build.
-There are some specific steps you have to be sure to include when building an ecommerce website, like investing in ecommerce software and getting your SSL certificate to ensure your customers can pay securely.
+If you’re learning how to start a website for your business and plan to sell your products through the site, then this is the type of website you need to build.
+There are some specific steps you have to be sure to include when building an eCommerce website, like investing in eCommerce software and getting your SSL certificate to ensure your customers can pay securely.
 And you’ll want to make sure your web design and copy are all crafted with the site’s main goal in mind: making sales.

 Ecommerce websites can be an extension of a business you already have, or become something you build a new business around.